hikurangi/statement-formatter/README.md

 # statement-formatter

-A small Node JS tool for converting Kiwibank PDF statements to Kiwibank-ish CSVs.
+A small Deno tool for converting Kiwibank PDF statements to Kiwibank-ish CSVs.